-RMP Acoustic Consultants are members of Elmhurst Airtightness Scheme (EAS) – formerly known as the Independent Air Tightness Testing Scheme (iATS) – and they regularly undertake air tightness testing for a variety of clients, for domestic and non-domestic buildings.
+RMP consultants are members of Elmhurst Airtightness Scheme (EAS) – formerly known as the Independent Air Tightness Testing Scheme (iATS) – and they regularly undertake air tightness testing for a variety of clients, for domestic and non-domestic buildings.

 Air leakage can contribute to up to 10% of heat loss in buildings as well as occupants dissatisfaction.
 Gaps and cracks in the building envelope are often difficult to detect by visual inspection, as they can be obscured by internal building finishes or external cladding.
 The alternative method is to proceed to a non-invasive Air Tightness Test to measure leakiness of the building fabric as a whole.

 Air tightness testing involves connecting a fan or a number of fans to a doorway or another suitable aperture in the building envelope.
 Air volume flow through the fan and the building pressure differential inside and outside are recorded.
 A relationship between air flow and pressure differentials allows to then calculate the leakiness of the building envelope.

 Don’t just take our word for it – read about some of the air tightness testing projects we have delivered across the country.